Medical Device Regulation (MDR)

 Generally, the process can takes up to a year, ranging from several months for Class I devices to over a year for devices requiring Notified Body assessment.
 Manufacturers should initiate the process well in advance to account for potential delays and ensure a smooth certification process.

-If it does not fall within this scope, you will have to check if there are any other relevant CE directives concerning your device.
-If this is the case, CE marking is mandatory as well; if not, it is even prohibited to apply CE marking to your product.
+If the product does not fall within the scope of the Medical Device Regulations, you will have to check if there are any other relevant Directives or Regulations.
+Other legislation may lead to CE marking as well; if not, it is even prohibited to apply the CE marking to your product.

 Class I